The Night of the Iguana (film)

 The Night of the Iguana is a 1964 American drama film directed by John Huston, based on the 1961 play of the same name by Tennessee Williams.
-It stars Richard Burton, Ava Gardner, Deborah Kerr and Sue Lyon.
+It stars Richard Burton, Ava Gardner, Deborah Kerr, Grayson Hall, and Sue Lyon; Cyril Delevanti has a prominent featured role.

 The film won the 1964 Academy Award for Best Costume Design, and was nominated for the Academy Awards for Best Art Direction and Best Cinematography.
-Actress Grayson Hall received Academy Award and Golden Globe nominations for Best Supporting Actress, and Cyril Delevanti received a Golden Globe nomination for Best Supporting Actor.
+It was filmed in the small town of Mismaloya in Puerto Vallarta, Mexico.
+Actress Grayson Hall was nominated for an Academy Award for Best Supporting Actress and a Golden Globe Award for Best Supporting Actress, and Cyril Delevanti received a Golden Globe nomination for Best Supporting Actor.
 In addition to Delevanti's nomination at the Golden Globes, Ava Gardner also received a Best Actress in a Motion Picture – Drama nomination.
 Both the picture and its director, John Huston, likewise received Golden Globe nominations.

-The Night of the Iguana drew considerable attention for its on-set drama because Burton would bring his soon-to-be-wife Elizabeth Taylor to the location set.